No passwords, No popups, No AI, No cost:

 Gardener - San Rafael, California

-Q. I have a SOLID teak table (from Denmark) - Had a container with flowers sitting on 2 sand coasters with cork protectors on bottom - container leaked & I now have a dark circle stain on my beautiful table - I tried very fine steel with pure teak oil [on eBay or Amazon] but it did not remove the stain.
-I am apprehensive about letting a furniture refinisher take a Oxygen Bleach [affil links] to remove the stain - any suggestions that have worked?
+Q. I have a SOLID teak table (from Denmark) - Had a container with flowers sitting on 2 sand coasters with cork protectors on bottom - container leaked & I now have a dark circle stain on my beautiful table - I tried very fine steel wool this on eBay or Amazon [affil links] with pure teak oil this on eBay or Amazon [affil links] but it did not remove the stain.
+I am apprehensive about letting a furniture refinisher take an oxygen bleach ⇦[this on eBay or Amazon affil links] to remove the stain - any suggestions that have worked?

 Marnie Staub